roee058/Taco-VC/index.md

 #### LJ Audio Samples
-The following target is the single women speaker for the LJ speech corpus [1]. <br/>
+The following target is a single women speaker from the LJ speech corpus [1]. <br/>
-The source inputs are taken from Blizzard 2012 corpus [3] which was not seen during training. <br/>
+The source inputs were taken from the Blizzard 2012 corpus [3] which was not seen during training. <br/>

  <table>
   <tr>